 Public schools in Uzbekistan

-Public schooling in Uzbekistan is therefore only recommended for those whose children already have proficiency in Uzbek or who are young enough to still pick up the language easily.
+Public schooling in Uzbekistan is therefore only recommended for expats whose children already have proficiency in Uzbek or who are young enough to still pick up the language easily.
 Furthermore, local schools are often difficult to adjust to in terms of culture.
 For this reason, only families staying in Uzbekistan for the long term tend to consider this an option.

 Private and international schools in Uzbekistan

-Prior to 2017, there was little to no private school presence in Uzbekistan.
+Before 2017, there was little to no private school presence in Uzbekistan.
 However, as part of the reform of the education system, the government has recently begun to offer incentives to those establishing private schools.
 This has resulted in many new private schools opening in Uzbekistan.

 International school fees are usually pricey, so if expat parents are relocating to Uzbekistan for work purposes it's worthwhile trying to negotiate the inclusion of education expenses in the relocation package.